csev/cc4e/book/chap01.md

 **Exercise 1-6.** Write a program to count blanks, tabs, and newlines.
 C

-**Exercise 1-7.** Write a program to copy its input to its output, replacing cad string of one or more blanks by a single blank.
+**Exercise 1-7.** Write a program to copy its input to its output, replacing each string of one or more blanks by a single blank.

 [comment]: <> (todo - redo this exercise so it works on non-printer)